shuji-oh/Divider/README.md

 ## Overview

-Divider is sender Identification method on CAN bus.
+Divider is sender Identification method based on delay caused by CAN transceiver in CAN bus.

 Shuji Ohira et al. "Divider: Delay-Time Based Sender Identification in Automotive Networks"